landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 Obfuscated Java .class files are, of course, still quite operable, which means that decompilers can still decompile them.
 They still function perfectly logically -- otherwise, they could not execute properly -- they are simply hard for a human to read.
 One of the principal tactics used is to rename all classes, methods, and constants with meaningless names.

-If you ever thought having meaningful function and variable names was unneccsary, attempting to read some of the decompiled obfuscated code here will convince you otherwise.
+If, in your own programming work, you ever thought having clear and meaningful function and variable names was unneccsary, attempting to read some of the decompiled obfuscated code here will convince you otherwise.
 As programmers, we really do read source code like a document or even a story.
 The program makes sense to us when we can follow the flow.
 Reading code where all the classes, methods, constants, and such have been replaced with one- to three-letter names makes the brain **hurt**.
 You cannot follow it at all.
 When the names of classes, methods, constants, and varibles relate to things we already understand, we can build up a sophisticated and elaborate narrative of what a program is doing.
 When the names of things have nothing but internal relationships, while logically sound, we quickly lose track of what that logic is.
 Our brains can only keep a handful of things in active memory, so in order to hold in our mind something involved and complex, we need referants whose story we are already familiar with.
 Hence the purpose of meaningful class, method, constant, and varible names in ordinary programming.

 So, despite the obfuscation, we can decompile the target .class file.
 With effort, we can see what it is doing.
 Issue: `java -jar ../../util/BytecodeViewer_2.9.8.jar`, and use the File menu to Add 'acs.class'.
 The BytecodeViewer inteface is not the most intuitive thing, but one gets the hang of it with some poking around.
 By default, BytecodeViewer presents us with two alternative decompilations of our selected class.
 One is good for some things, and the other is good for other things.
 Together, they tell us a lot about the target .class file.